Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 What Food should you pair with a Super Tuscan Wine?

 The healthy kitchen of Tuscany is well-known for their braised and grilled meat dishes made from lamb, pork, veal and beef.
-Seasoned with loads of herbs and the earthy tones of farmers produce will match perfectly with the bold, intense and deep taste of Super Tuscan Red Wines.
+Seasoned with loads of herbs and the earthy tones of farmers produce will match perfectly with the bold, intense and deep taste which is significant for many of the Super Tuscan Red Wines found here.

 When matching wine with food, one of the most easy and fool-proof wine and food pairings is to go for local food with local wine.
 So meat dishes, charcuterie and cheese from Toscana will without doubt be a well-matched food and wine pairing.
 Or even a simple Pizza!